tillitis/tkey-ssh-agent/README.md

 ### Debugging

-If you're running the app on our qemu emulator we have added a debug port on 0xfe00\_1000 (TK1_MMIO_QEMU_DEBUG).
+If you're running the device app on our qemu emulator we have added a debug port on 0xfe00\_1000 (TK1_MMIO_QEMU_DEBUG).
 Anything written there will be printed as a character by qemu on the console.

 `qemu_putchar()`, `qemu_puts()`, `qemu_putinthex()`, `qemu_hexdump()`
 and friends (see `apps/libcommon/lib.[ch]`) use this debug port to